Custom Battery Enclosure Manufacturer in China

 These include solar shields, rain caps, etc.

-Solar shields are basically another layer on top of an enclosure that reflect solar radiation, controlling inside temperature of the enclosure to prolong the life of its electrical components.
+Solar shields are basically another layer on top of an enclosure that reflects solar radiation, controlling the inside temperature of the enclosure to prolong the life of its electrical components.

 In alternative energy applications, this solar shield can be substituted by a solar panel that would charge batteries inside the enclosure.